 Happiness is very much about directing your focus.
 That’s why Mindful Meditation is so useful because it teaches you to live in the ‘now’ and to focus on the current moment.

 Lots of us get anxious when we start listing all the things we have to do in our heads and then we find the weight of our responsibilities may trigger a stress reaction.

 Some of us don’t even realise the reasons why we are suddenly feeling blue.

 But if we know we are likely to feel down once we have delivered our little bundles of joy (or bigger bundles!) to the school gate, we can make sure that we take some time to be kind to ourselves during the early days of the new term – and ideally all the time!

-Of course if you are feeling extremely down and it is interfering with your daily life – for example you can’t sleep or you are having panic attacks, you should make an appointment with your GP to talk through what it worrying you.
+Of course, if you are feeling extremely down and it is interfering with your daily life – for example, you can’t sleep or you are having panic attacks, you should make an appointment with your GP to talk through what is worrying you.

 Try to do the same with a trusted family member – or a friend if your problems are caused by a family situation.
 I have a list of helpline numbers you may find useful HERE.

 There is no shame in admitting that you are struggling to cope.
 I have had counselling on previous occasions and found it extremely beneficial.
 There is something about hearing yourself discussing your problems that can trigger an ‘ah-ha’ moment.